skuroda/PersistentRegexHighlight/README.md

 `disable_pattern`:

 An array containing file patterns to ignore.
 Note these use Unix style patterns.
 Patterns are compared against the absolute path for the current file.

+`max_file_size`:

+Maximum file size to run the the PersistentRegexHighlight on.
+Any value less than or equal to zero will be treated as a non limiting value.
+Default value is 0.

 ### Regex Settings